About the reforms

 Regulation of high-risk services

-The new laws will expand AUSTRAC’s regulation into new industries that are recognised domestically and globally as high-risk for money laundering exploitation.
+The new laws will expand AUSTRAC’s regulation into new industries that are recognised domestically and globally as high-risk for criminal exploitation.

-This includes certain designated services that are typically provided by the following businesses (Tranche 2 businesses):
+This includes certain designated services that are typically provided by the following businesses (tranche 2 entities):

 • real estate professionals